paweljedrzejczyk/rwr-redux/docs/rails-redux-router.md

 import { push } from 'react-router-redux';
 ```

-And now you can dispath an action with navigation event:
+And now you can dispatch an action with navigation event:
 ```jsx
 this.props.dispatch(push(path));
 ```